In 2020, tuition for full-time students at Cedar Valley College was $3,240 a year for in-state students and $6,000 a year for out-of-state students.

 Cedar Valley College has the same tuition for international students as for those from out of state.

-International students at Cedar Valley College can expect to pay around $6,000 per year, before any scholarships or financial aid.
+International students at Cedar Valley College usually pay around $6,000 per year, before any scholarships or financial aid.

 |2021 Total Tuition and Expenses|